 - Connect with units of the Office for Equity and Diversity for support and various educational and processing opportunities.

 If you are a U.S. citizen, use that privilege to speak to your elected officials and by participating in demonstrations and other peaceful ways that express your concern about the impact of this policy on our community.

 The U has a new campaign, “We all belong here,” with supportive and inclusive messages.
 Information about that campaign and how to order posters and download social media images can be found here.

 Should I be concerned if I’m traveling abroad?

-We encourage travelers to continue their activities as normal, but until more is known, we caution against travel outside the U.S. for those individuals from countries specifically listed in the Executive Order.
 Also, because of the campaign talk of ending DACA, students with DACA status should be aware that an executive order issued while they are out of the country could make it difficult or impossible to return to the USA.
 Those who have concerns about their legal status should consult with the GPS Alliance International Health and Safety team (or the appropriate education abroad office, for study abroad students) before traveling outside the U.S.

 The University of Minnesota urges all University travelers to register their international travel as required by University policy, so that we may continue to provide assistance and support for all international travel.

 Further, the University of Minnesota recommends that all travelers register with the U.S. embassy in the country they are visiting via the Smart Traveler Enrollment Program (STEP) to receive the embassy’s most recent health and safety updates during your time abroad.

 The University of Minnesota does not plan to restrict University travel or withdraw travelers from these countries at this time.
 However, we will continue to monitor the situation closely and post updates via this website.

 For updates, go to the International Travel Announcements web page: